thinred/roundcube-docker/README.md

 Roundcube will show a generic login page where the user can specify IMAP server.
   2. Launch `sudo ./start.sh` to create roundcube image and start it with port forwarding at 127.0.0.1:8081.
-You may use LSITEN and PORT env. variables to change the default listening address and port.
+You may use LISTEN and PORT env. variables to change the default listening address and port.
   3. Update your web server to proxy connections.